sebnitu/vrembem/docs/_packages/utility.md

 - `margin-[direction]-[size]` - Adds margins on a specific side and size.
 - `margin-x-[size]` - Adds left and right margins with a specific size key.
 - `margin-y-[size]` - Adds top and bottom margins with a specific size key.
-- `margin-auto` - Sets left and right margins to auto.
+- `margin-auto` - Sets margins to auto.
+- `margin-[direction]-auto` - Sets margins auto to a specific side.
-- `margin-left-auto` - Sets left margin to auto.
+- `margin-x-auto` - Sets left and right margins to auto.
-- `margin-right-auto` - Sets right margin to auto.
+- `margin-y-auto` - Sets top and bottom margins to auto.

 <div>
   <div class="grid grid_stack_xs">